 Math, Geography, and Theater, and Directress of School

 Abigail Louden is an alumna of The Children’s House.
 “I loved going to school here, and worked as a camp counselor during the summers after I graduated.”
 After attending Cardinal Ritter High School, Abigail went on to major in Math and Education at Purdue University.
-She has taught math for the past 12 years, and has been at The Children’s House for a combined tenure in Math and Science for five years.
+She has taught math for the past 13 years, and has been at The Children’s House for a combined tenure in Math and Science since 2008.
 She also teaches Geography.
 Abigail is the Directress of the school.

 Tristan Gilkey has taught at The Children’s House since 2007.
 He currently teaches Latin (and Ancient Greek), Science, US History, Ancient Civilizations, and Phys Ed.
 He earned a BA in Classical Studies from Earlham College, and received an MA in English Literature and Linguistics from Indiana University.

 Jamey Faulkner started teaching Music at The Children’s House in 1999, the same year he started the Guitar Institute of Indianapolis.
 Mr. Faulkner holds a Bachelors of Music, Guitar Performance from California State University, Northridge, and a Master of Science, Music Technology from the Indiana University School of Music.
 Jamey also currently operates/runs jameyfaulkner.com, a guitar coaching website.

 Shenena Hadley has been with The Children’s House since 2007, as the primary Preschool teacher.
 She started her love of teaching in 1996, while teaching her oldest daughter at a local preschool.
 Shenena has her Child Development Associate’s degree, and is a certified Montessori teacher.
 She enjoys having her two youngest children here at The Children’s House with her.